karagenit/history/README.md

 # History
-Tracking & Graphing my Bash History
+Track, Analyze, and Graph your Bash History!

 ![Commands by Date](output/dates.png)